shiwanisapkota/shiwanisapkota-MADA-project/results/readme.md

 This `results` folder contains results (figures and tables) produced by the codes during exploratory analysis and statistical analysis.

-`exploratory_analysis_result`: This subfolder contains the figures and tables generated during EDA process.
+`exploratory_analysis_result`: This subfolder contains the figures and tables generated during exploratory data analysis process.

 `statistical_analysis_result`: This subfolder contains the figures and tables generated during various statistical analysis process.